Optimal quantum (tensor product) expanders from unitary designs: Preliminary facts and tools

 The main problem with all these random constructions is that sampling large Haar distributed unitaries requires a large amount of randomness, and is thus costly to implement in practice.
 One can therefore naturally wonder whether random examples of optimal expanders can be obtained by sampling Kraus operators on the unitary group from a simpler measure than the Haar measure, for instance one that is finite rather than continuous.
 Unitary designs are natural candidates for this purpose, since on the one hand they, by definition, resemble the Haar measure (up to moments of some order) and on the other they can be efficiently generated.
-Indeed, there are explicit finite subsets of unitaries that are known to form exact designs, and it was proven through a long line of works that random quantum circuits of short depth are with high probability approximate designs.
+Indeed, there are explicit finite subsets of unitaries that are known to form exact designs, and it was proven through a long line of works that random quantum circuits of short depth are with high probability approximate designs (see Section \ref{sec:summary} for a more in-depth discussion on this point).

-In this work, we prove that, in the regime $(\log n)^8\leq d\leq n^2$, a random unital quantum channel on $\mathcal M_n(\C)$ whose Kraus operators are sampled as $d$ independent unitaries from a $2$-design is with high probability an optimal expander, in the sense of equation \eqref{def:optimal-expander}.
+In this work, we prove that, in the regime $(\log n)^4\ll d\ll n^2$, a random unital quantum channel on $\mathcal M_n(\C)$ whose Kraus operators are sampled as $d$ independent unitaries from a $2$-design is with high probability an optimal expander, in the sense of equation \eqref{def:optimal-expander}.
 This result appears as Corollary \ref{th:main-implication}.
 This is particularly interesting in practice since there are explicit examples of finite subsets of unitaries that are known to form a $2$-design.
 Some of them, such as e.g.~the Clifford group, are even efficiently implementable.

 We then investigate the tensor power setup, where Kraus operators are of the form $K_s=U_s^{\otimes k}/\sqrt{d}$ with $U_s\in U(n)$, $1\leq s\leq d$.
-It was shown by Harrow and Hastings \cite{Hastings09} that, for $d$ fixed, sampling the $U_s$'s as $d/2$ independent Haar distributed unitaries, together with their adjoints, provided with high probability a close to optimal expander, in the sense that equation \eqref{def:optimal-expander} holds with $2/\sqrt{d}$ replaced by $C/\sqrt{d}$ for some absolute constant $2\leq C<\infty$.
+It was shown by Harrow and Hastings in \cite{Hastings09} that, for $d$ fixed, sampling the $U_s$'s as $d/2$ independent Haar distributed unitaries, together with their adjoints, provided with high probability a close to optimal expander, in the sense that equation \eqref{def:optimal-expander} holds with $2/\sqrt{d}$ replaced by $C/\sqrt{d}$ for some absolute constant $2\leq C<\infty$.